-Use careful programming, testing of border conditions, and static analysis tools to detect off by one errors in C++.
+Use careful programming, testing of border conditions, and static analysis tools to detect off-by-one errors in C++.

-Use range-based for loops, Std algorithms, iterator style loops terminated by !=, or container classes in preference to C-style arrays and structures.
+Use range-based for loops, std algorithms, iterator style loops terminated by !=, or container classes in preference to C-style arrays and structures.

 See also the C++ Core guidelines ES.1, ES.42, ES.71, SL.con.3 (more to come)